School Safety Topics

 A website designed to "expose big tobacco's lies and manipulation."
 The site also provides information on the opioid epidemic and cites standard publications popular in the tobacco control world and other official government publications.

-An official US government website from the Office of Disease Prevention and Health Promotion, HealthyPeople.gov, is designed to provide information, data, and links to additional resources in regard to substance abuse.
+An official US government website from the Office of Disease Prevention and Health Promotion, HealthyPeople.gov, is designed to provide information, data, and links to additional resources in regard to substance use.

 For further information on this topic, please visit the News and Notes Page.